Leatherhead: Toponymy

+Whether the root is the Germanic, as promoted by CUP, or Celtic, as published by OUP, in both etymologies the second element is in essence a crossing ford.

 Geography

 Location and topography

 Leatherhead is a town in central Surrey, around 17 mi south of the centre of London.
 It lies on the southern edge of the London Basin and the highest point in the parish, at Leatherhead Downs, is 135 m above ordnance datum.
 The High Street runs roughly west to east and was part of the Guildford to Epsom road, which crossed the River Mole at the Town Bridge.
 The Mole, which passes to the west of the centre, has cut a steep-sided valley through the North Downs, south of the town.

 Geology

 Leatherhead is at the southern edge of the London Basin, where the permeable upper chalk of the North Downs dips beneath the impermeable London Clay.
 The difference in properties between the two formations results in a high water table and springs are found at regular intervals along the boundary between them.
 Several settlements were established along this spring line in Anglo-Saxon and early medieval times, including the villages of Ashtead, Fetcham and Effingham, which are linked to Leatherhead by the Guildford to Epsom road.